sharonhgreen/academic-website/content/authors/admin/_index.md

 ---

-Sharon Green is a postdoctoral scholar in the Department of Demography at the University of California, Berkeley.
+Sharon Green is a Postdoctoral Scholar in the Department of Demography at the University of California, Berkeley.
 She is a trained medical sociologist and population health scientist.
 Her work has been published in leading journals, including the *New England Journal of Medicine*, *American Journal of Public Health*, and *Social Science and Medicine – Population Health*.
 Her research and training have been supported by the National Institute on Aging, the Eunice Kennedy Shriver National Institute of Child Health & Human Development, and the National Institute of General Medical Sciences.

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-C1T2Q3D21K"></script>